bidorbuy/woocommerce/README.md

 - For Global attributes - is configuring on attributes page (WooCoommerce > Products > Attributes page > Add new/Edit Attribute > Add this attribute to product name in bidorbuy Store Integrator tradefeed > Yes).
 - For Custom attributes - is configuring on a product page (Woo Commerce > Product > Attributes > Add this attribute to product name in bidorbuy Store Integrator tradefeed > Yes).

-Note please: this feature supports WooCommerce 3.0.0 and higher!